 The RPAG is an advisory group rather than a decision-making group.
-As such, the RPAG will provide advice to the PSE resource planning team on specific areas related to advancing clean electricity planning and its impact on vulnerable and highly impacted communities and customers (see the "Purpose" section for more details).
+As such, the RPAG will provide advice to the PSE resource planning team on specific areas related to advancing [clean electricity planning] electric and gas utility planning and their impacts on vulnerable and highly impacted communities and customers (see the "Purpose" section for more details).
 RPAG members may provide feedback on the annual work plan and on agenda items.
-RPAG members from established organizations may designate one alternate to represent the organization in the event the primary participant cannot attend.
+RPAG members [from established organizations] may designate one alternate to represent the organization in the event the primary participant cannot attend.